Can pressure treated wood be stained?

 Stains are not your only option

 Stains are not your only option when you already have the color you like on your wood surface.
 A wood sealer would be ideal.
-There is a transparent wood sealer that does not add color to the surface.
+A transparent wood sealer does not add color to the surface.
 It protects the wood and allows the natural color of the wood surface to come through.

 The same way you apply colorless nail polish to maintain your natural nail color.